AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-40/acsd-52657-minicart-not-updated-on-second-storeview.md

 ---
-title: "ACSD-52657: Minicart not updated on the second storeview, which uses subdomain"
+title: "ACSD-52657: Minicart not updated on the second storeview that uses subdomain"
 description: Apply the ACSD-52657 patch to fix the Adobe Commerce issue where the minicart is not updated on the second storeview that uses a subdomain.
 feature: Shopping cart
 role: Admin, Developer